Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Power Spectrum Running

+Fig.~\ref{fig:nlin} shows the regions favoured by ACT+P+SPT for $\Lambda$CDM (blue), running ($\alpha_s$, purple), and running-of-the-running ($\alpha_s,\beta_s$, teal), compared to those preferred by eBOSS Lyman-$\alpha$ analyses.
+The red contours correspond to the likelihood of Chabanier {\it et al.}~\cite{eBOSS:2018qyj} used in this work, while the yellow contours show an alternative analysis based on the \texttt{PRIYA} simulations~\cite{Fernandez:2023grg}, which rely on a more up-to-date modelling of the Lyman-$\alpha$ forest, and yield $\Delta_{\mathrm{lin}}^2 = 0.267^{+0.018}_{-0.023}$ and $n_{\mathrm{lin}} = -2.288^{+0.020}_{-0.020}$, with correlation coefficient $0.4$.

+While both analyses exhibit a tension with $\Lambda$CDM, they correspond to different types of deviations: the Chabanier {\it et al.} likelihood is primarily driven by a change in the local slope of the spectrum at the eBOSS scale, whereas the Fernandez {\it et al.} analysis is dominated by a shift in amplitude, with a tilt closer to the CMB-preferred value.

+Allowing for running and running-of-the-running induces correlated shifts in $(\Delta^2_{\rm lin}, n_{\rm lin})$ that can partially alleviate the tension with the Chabanier {\it et al.} likelihood, but cannot reach the region preferred by the Fernandez {\it et al.} analysis.
+This reflects the limited flexibility of the Taylor-expanded parametrisation, which only captures smooth, correlated distortions of the primordial spectrum.

-\paragraph*{Results.} Fig.~\ref{fig:corner_norunrun} shows the constraints obtained when allowing only the running of the spectral index.
-Adding eBOSS data tightens the bounds and shifts both $n_s$ and $\alpha_s$; the data disfavours $\alpha_s=0$ at $> 2\sigma$, already hinting at higher-order scale dependence.
-Fig.~\ref{fig:corner_nrunrun} extends to the running-of-the-running, $\beta_s$, showing 68 \% and 95 \% credible regions from \textit{Planck}+ACT DR6 (yellow), +SPT-3G (blue), and +eBOSS Ly-$\alpha$ (purple).
+Fig.~\ref{fig:corner_norunrun} shows the constraints obtained when allowing only the running of the spectral index.
+Fig.~\ref{fig:corner_nrunrun} extends to the running-of-the-running, $\beta_s$, showing 68 \% and 95 \% credible regions from \textit{Planck}+ACT DR6 (yellow), and +SPT-3G (blue).
+Upon including eBOSS Ly-$\alpha$ data, the credible regions obtained using the Chabanier {\it et al.} (purple)~\cite{eBOSS:2018qyj} and Fernandez {\it et al.} (teal)~\cite{Fernandez:2023grg} likelihoods are shown for comparison.
+In both cases, adding eBOSS data tightens the bounds, but it is remarkable that the corresponding favoured regions for the spectral index, its running and running-of-the-running are fairly different.
+The Chabanier {\it et al} likelihood shift both $n_s$ and $\alpha_s$; the data disfavours $\alpha_s=0$ at $> 2\sigma$, already hinting at higher-order scale dependence.
 The inclusion of eBOSS sharply contracts the contours and drives them along the $\alpha_s$–$\beta_s$ toward more negative values, with $\beta_s=0$ disfavoured at about $2\sigma$.
 The corresponding shift of $n_s$ toward larger values suggests a slightly bluer tilt once small-scale Ly-$\alpha$ data are included.
-Central values and credible intervals are given in the Supplemental Material.
+On the other hand, the Fernandez {\it et al.} likelihood appears consistent with $\alpha_s=\beta_s=0$ in the corner plots, despite favouring a region in the $(\Delta^2_{\rm lin}, n_{\rm lin})$ plane that is clearly offset from the CMB contours (see Fig.~\ref{fig:nlin}).
+This does not indicate that zero running is preferred.
+Rather, it reflects the limited flexibility of the Taylor-expanded parametrisation: the type of deviation favoured by likelihood in Ref.~\cite{Fernandez:2023grg} cannot be reproduced by smooth variations controlled by $(\alpha_s,\beta_s)$.
+As a result, the fit remains close to the $\Lambda$CDM region in the $(n_s,\alpha_s,\beta_s)$ space.
+In practice, reproducing this behaviour would require either additional parameters in the running expansion or a sharper feature in the primordial power spectrum.